What is the meaning or the symbolism of the Pearl?

 Which is the oldest pearl?

-The oldest Pearl Necklace registered is a Persian necklace, from the city of Susa, dating about four centuries before Christ, in which the pearls were secured with gold.
+On the other hand, the oldest Pearl Necklace registered is a Persian necklace, from the city of Susa, dating about four centuries before Christ, in which the pearls were secured with gold.

 This is a quote from Kunz and Stevenson (The Book of the Pearl: Its History, Art, Science and Industry, it’s first edition is from 1908):